amitp-ai/Self_Driving_Car_Engineer/README.md

 # Self-Driving Car Engineer Nanodegree
-This repository contains my project submissions for Udacity's self driving car nanodegree.
+This repository contains my project submissions for Udacity's self-driving car engineer nanodegree.

 The Self-Driving Car Engineer Nanodegree is an online certification intended to prepare students to become self-driving car engineers.
 The program was developed by Udacity in partnership with Mercedes-Benz, NVIDIA, Uber ATG, amongst others.